Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 Where to buy PS5: Menu

-In the US, Best Buy kicked things off early, with a Sunday drop.
-Walmart followed suit on Wednesday, and GameStop had some surprise Xbox Series X bundles up its sleeve that were also available on Wednesday, and it is releasing both consoles in-store this Friday 27 November.

-For everywhere else , we've gathered up the top retailers per region, covering the US, UK, and Australia.
+We've gathered up the top retailers in every region region, covering the US, UK, and Australia.

 These are retailers who sold PS5 pre-orders, and offered PlayStation 5 consoles on launch day.
 A number of them have already confirmed that they'll have more consoles available this week, so if you're prepared and quick off the mark, you should be able to get one.